 It is deemed important due to the following reasons:

-- The main importance is that it gives the investor the potential to magnify the investment returns and earn a high level of profit.
+- The main importance is that it gives the investor the potential to magnify the investment returns and earn a high-profit level.

-- It is profitable for the investors even when the market is declining as the investors can make a profit by using inversely leveraged ETF.
+- It is profitable for the investors even when the market is declining, as they can profit by using inversely leveraged ETFs.

 - The opportunity to liquidate the investment is available for the investors.

-- The returns generated as higher in the case of a leveraged ETF as compared to a regular ETF.
+- The returns generated are higher in the case of a leveraged ETF than in a regular ETF.

-- Earning at the time of market declining: The investors in the leveraged ETF can earn profit even at the time of market declining by using inverse leveraged ETF.
+- Earning at the time of market decline: The investors in the leveraged ETF can earn profit even at the time of market decline by using inverse leveraged ETF.

-- Potential to earn: It gives its investors a huge potential to earn as their return can be amplified by two or three times in it.
+- Potential to earn: It gives its investors a huge potential to earn as their return can be amplified twice or thrice.

 Some of the disadvantages are given below: